 One positive thing about fall is potentially preparing for next year’s selling season.
 Spring and summer are also most repairmen and contractors’ peak seasons, so you can negotiate better prices if you hire them during fall.
 If you didn’t list your home earlier because it required extensive repairs, now could be the time to do it.

-Winter brings about the more serious buyers.
+Winter brings about more serious buyers.
 Many want to buy before the winter holidays start and the year is out.
 Others are looking to move from up north to more sunny climates.
 These types of buyers are usually in a semi-rush to buy and may be willing to ignore certain negatives of a property if they like it overall.

 If you want to simplify the process and not think about showings, repairs, or what the best month to sell a house is, contact SleeveUp Homes to see what we offer.
 We buy houses for cash through spring, summer, fall, or winter, and always give the best prices possible.

 Because we are not wholesalers or realtors, you won’t pay any commissions, so more money will end up in your wallet.
 We don’t mind what the state of your home is either – you don’t need to make any repairs, preparations, or clean-ups – we look for potential and buy as-is, and take care of the rest ourselves.
-Contact us today to request a cash offer.

 If you want to sell fast and are worried about how long the traditional process takes, and the commission and fees involved, consider working with SleeveUp Homes.